 When I strip down after a hike, the black dress liner sock comes out of my boot slightly damp, but not soaking wet as one might expect.
 This has convinced me that my foot is really sweating less overall because the inside of the vapor barrier sock is so humid.

 Moreover, when I pull the damp liner off my foot, the skin is not wrinkled and prune-like but looks absolutely normal.
 Nor do my feet smell terribly bad, but the vapor barriers liners do pick up an unpleasant odor after a few days if not washed or rinsed out between hikes.

 Warmth-wise, I haven’t really noticed any difference between wearing a vapor barrier sock and hiking without one.
 That’s not that surprising since my mountaineering boots are rated for -30 degree temperatures and I haven’t been in that kind of weather this year.

-Even though I’ve owned these Integral Designs Vapor Barrier socks for a few years, this was really the first winter season that I’ve started using them on a consistent basis.
+Even though I’ve owned these Rab Vapor Barrier socks for a few years, this was really the first winter that I’ve started using them on a consistent basis.
 Honestly, they work great and I plan to continue wearing them this winter for all of my hikes and overnight trips.

 If you’re interested in learning more about vapor barrier clothing and lightweight gear for mountaineering, one of the best sources I’ve read is Mark Twight’s Extreme Alpinism: Climbing Light, Fast, and High.SectionHiker is reader-supported.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.